boldr/boldr-cli/README.md

 # Boldr CLI

-The CLI for Boldr allows quick scaffolding of a new Boldr project.
+The CLI for Boldr allows quick scaffolding of a new Boldr project, development utilities, and management functions.

+Install globally with `npm install -g @boldr/cli` and run with `boldr <command>`.

 ## Commands
 - [init](#init)